Singular Bayesian Neural Networks: Introduction

 Bayesian neural networks (BNNs) provide principled uncertainty quantification by maintaining distributions over weights rather than point estimates \cite{mackay1992,neal1996bayesian}.
 This capability is increasingly critical for high-stakes applications~\cite{amodei2016concrete} across healthcare~\cite{ruhe2019bayesian, dusenberry2020efficient, dusenberry2020analyzing}, autonomous systems~\cite{kendall2017uncertainties}, and domains requiring robust generalization under distribution shift~\cite{hendrycks2016baseline,louizos2017multiplicative, ovadia2019can,abdar2021review}.
 Recent calls for Bayesian approaches in large-scale AI \cite{papamarkou2024position} underscore the growing recognition that uncertainty-aware models are essential for trustworthy deployment.

 However, scaling BNNs to modern architectures remains challenging.
 Exact Bayesian inference is intractable for neural networks, necessitating approximate methods such as variational inference \cite{peterson1987mean, hinton1993keeping, jordan1999introduction} or MCMC sampling \cite{neal1996bayesian}.
 While MCMC methods and their modern stochastic variants like SGLD \cite{welling2011bayesian} and stochastic HMC \cite{chen2014stochastic} provide theoretical guarantees, they require costly iterative sampling that is prohibitive for large-scale models.
 On the other hand, traditional Mean-field variational inference (MFVI) implementations \cite{graves2011practical,kingma2014auto, blundell2015weight} parameterize each weight with a location-scale family (e.g., Gaussian $\mathcal{N}(\mu, \sigma^2)$), requiring two variational parameters per weight thus doubling the parameter count relative to deterministic networks.
 Additionally, they impose a fully factorized posterior discarding the structured correlations that may be important for expressiveness, performance and theoretical guarantees.
 Recent work has further revealed that weight-space inference in modern architectures such as transformers suffers from fundamental pathologies related to prior specification and the difficulty of mapping weight-space to function-space distributions \cite{cinquin2021pathologies}.
 These limitations have largely confined BNNs to small-scale problems, while modern deep neural networks, from convolutional architectures \cite{he2016deep} and LSTMs \cite{hochreiter1997long} to transformers \cite{vaswani2017attention}, routinely scale to billions of parameters.
+Recent work has begun addressing scalability through low-rank parameterizations.
+Indeed, neural networks have been observed to exhibit low intrinsic dimensionality \cite{hinton1993keeping, li2018measuring, izmailov2020subspace,aghajanyan2021intrinsic}, suggesting that full-rank parameterizations may be unnecessarily expensive.
+Current approaches to exploiting this structure fall into three camps: \textbf{(i)} post-hoc low-rank perturbations \cite{dusenberry2020efficient, doan2025bayesian} that add stochastic noise to deterministic backbones, \textbf{(ii)} low-rank posterior covariance approximations \cite{tomczak2020efficient,swiatkowski2020ktied} that enrich mean-field VI by replacing diagonal covariances with low-rank-plus-diagonal structures while maintaining full-rank weight parameterizations, and \textbf{(iii)} parameter-efficient low-rank fine-tuning methods like LoRA \cite{hu2022lora} for fine-tuning pretrained models which inspired bayesian variants \cite{yang2024bayesian_lora,meo2024bayesian,wang2024blob}.
+However, all three approaches either require pretrained backbones, sacrificing the end-to-end learning of uncertainty, or, in the case of covariance methods, still parameterize $\mathcal{O}(mn)$ weight means rather than directly exploiting low-rank matrix structure.